 The office was buzzing with news of D the next morning, but soon, things returned to pretended normalcy since we all were still anxious to know about the events that ensued in US.
 I learnt from the CTO that all the three directors were going to pick him up from the airport, considering the trauma that he might have undergone at the US airport proceedings!
 It is true that D did go through a challenging 24 hours both mentally and physically.
 There was nothing that could be done to revert that, but I could see that the directors truly were going out of their way to ease his misery.
 What was commendable was that, inspite of the fact that the directors had to be a part of an important customer visit the next morning (one of them even had to make another trip to the airport to pick up the customer late that night and ensure she was safely checked into the hotel), they promptly arrived at the airport to receive D at 3:00 in the morning without a wink of sleep that night.
 They took the time to talk to D and his parents, to relax them and see them off to their home town before returning to their hectic schedules.
 The team of directors were more concerned about the wellbeing of their engineer than our billing opportunity.
 And how can I not mention the unflinching efforts of our onsite team to find their comrade, keeping their spirits high even in jeopardy!
 How many organizations can boast of such an attitude?

-I thanked our Director when he informed me over whatsapp that they had all met D and that he was better and he said, “You can sleep well tonight”.
+I thanked our Director when he informed me over GBwhatsapp that they had all met D and that he was better and he said, “You can sleep well tonight”.
 I replied back, “You too…it must’ve been worse for you all”.
 To which he said – “Part of life.
 I like challenges” and a minute later, “But not on a daily basis though!”, his humour intact! 😊

-Many lessons were learnt with regard to communication and travel policies, but what stood out was the sincerity, kindness and empathy displayed by the directors in all their conversations and actions throughout the incident.
+Many lessons were learnt with regard to the latest tech, communication and travel policies, but what stood out was the sincerity, kindness and empathy displayed by the directors in all their conversations and actions throughout the incident.
 I am not sure how many employees appreciate or even recognize these in an organization but these intangible values, in my humble opinion, are much more valuable than materialistic benefits which people normally expect from an employer.
 Sorry if I sound too preachy…but I talk out of experience!